 NOTES: The writing requirement may be met only with designated UCSB courses approved by the Academic Senate.
 ENGR 101 and ENGR 103 may be used as a writing requirement class, even by those students for whom ENGR 101 is required.
 New transfer students should consult with the College Undergraduate Studies Office regarding this requirement.

-Option three is to complete an approved minor, (or double major) in a discipline encompassed by areas D, E, F, or G. This can be done by petition only, and petitions must be submitted at least three quarters in advance of the student’s expected graduation date.
+Option three is to complete an approved minor, (or double major) in a discipline encompassed by areas D, E, F, or G. This can be done by petition only, submit petitions to the College of Engineering, Undergraduate Studies Office before your final quarter.
 By the third week of the quarter in which a student declares candidacy, students completing the requirement with an approved minor must provide the college with documentation from the department that offers the minor stating that they have either fully completed the minor or will complete it with work in progress (WIP).

 Only courses approved for General Subject Areas D, E, F, G or H may be used to meet this requirement.